TuPhamZalora/liresolr/src/main/docs/docker.md

 You might index more Flickr photos by using the provided tool.
 Download both `lire.jar` and `liresolr.jar` from the [Github release page](https://github.com/dermotte/liresolr/releases) and run

 ``
-$> java -cp lire.jar;liresolr.jar net.semanticmetadata.lire.solr.tools.FlickrSolrIndexingTool -o out.xml -n 50
+$> java -cp lire.jar;liresolr.jar net.semanticmetadata.lire.solr.tools.flickr.FlickrSolrIndexingTool -o out.xml -n 50
 ``

 The resulting file `out.xml` contains 50 more images to send to the server and extends your set of indexed images.